ClarissaSpain/web-tech/HW-9/readme.md

 The second I got the JQuery Ajax to actually pull stuff from the r/StardewValley json I was super excited.
 Now, I had to figure out how to display my data...

+Initially, I wanted to show images from the subreddit page, but then I realized that images in html don't quite work with url links and that I would need a folder of images.